Seventeen Magazine: "Malavika Kannan is Using Storytelling to Change the World."

 A student from Seminole High School is striving to change the world by combining her two passions: writing and politics.
-"When you see movements empowered entirely by teenagers across the country, I would hesitate to say that teenagers aren't involved in terms of making a difference in their communities," Kannan said.
+"When you see movements empowered entirely by teenagers across the country, I would hesitate to say that teenagers aren't involved in making a difference in their communities," Kannan said.
 She said people should not underestimate her generation.
 "I think teenage girls do a lot more than people give them credit for," Kannan said.

 VICE: "Meet The Young Activists Fighting For Reproductive Justice."

 "It's never been easy to be a young woman in the US: although political outrage has coalesced most strongly under the Trump administration, women have been dealing with this shit since time immemorial, particularly women of color.
 It starts at a young age: female bodies are policed by sexist school 'dress codes,' we're denied meaningful sex ed, WOC are disproportionately affected by school discipline, and our stories are erased from school curriculums.
 Abortion laws, and the general stigma surrounding young female sexuality, is only part of this system."

 "The 18-year-old writer described herself as a 'plant mom and activist' on her Huffington Post author profile, the kind of description that just makes sense for someone like her.
 Serious, but fun; humble, but proud.
 Malavika's writing has been called "easy to read, hard to digest," an accurate reflection of how she tackles issues like race and feminism in her writing: with ease and a subtle sense of humor.
 Her writing reflects her urgency to confront issues head-on."

 Urban Asian: "Malavika Kannan: An Activist, Creator, and Storyteller."

 "Malavika Kannan isn’t your typical teenager.
 At age 18, she’s already established a teen-run media company, written for top media companies, and crafted a novel.
 Malavika, a first generation Indian-American, uses her skills as an activist, creator, and storyteller to uplift others and enact social change."